 LTE and WiMax?
 No one would have ever spent the hundreds of millions required for development on these if the estimated customer base consisted solely of the 3,100 North American utilities.
 The smart grid industry needs telecom to develop its components.

 Solar manufacturers, meanwhile, are turning toward equipment from the hard drive industry to curb manufacturing prices and to embedded semiconductors to boost the efficiency of panels.
-To advance, solar will rely heavily on the work being done inadvertently on its behalf.
+To advance, solar will rely heavily on the work being done inadvertently on its behalf.7.
+Quantity is Quantity.

 The underlying rule in corporate life is he who quantifies wins.
 The inherent nature of hardware and software means that the benefits are often relatively easy to measure.
 Hara has landed a large number of accounts -- Coke, Apple, News Corp. -- with its dashboard that meticulously measures consumption.
 In its new five-year plan for ecomagination, General Electric said it will emphasize improving existing technologies with hardware and software.